Skip to main content

 What is quishing and how common is it?

 Quishing is QR code phishing - attackers create fraudulent QR codes that redirect scanners to malicious websites.
 Quishing attacks increased over 400% from 2022 to 2023, with enterprise organizations blocking nearly 9,000 QR-based phishing attempts per month on average.
-The FBI has issued public warnings about tampered QR codes in public spaces.
+The FBI has issued public warnings about tampered QR codes in public spaces, particularly on parking meters.
 Using branded, recognizable QR codes and dynamic codes with monitored redirects helps mitigate the risk.
 See our QR code security guide.

 Ready to create your QR code?